-Sabarimala row: Transgenders allowed to enter Lord Ayyappa's shrine day after they were stopped
+Sabarimala row: Transgenders offer prayers at Lord Ayyappa's shrine day after they were stopped

 Thiruvananthapuram, Dec 18: Four transgenders, who were stopped from entering Sabrimala temple by police a day ago, on Monday got the sanction to pray at the temple after discussions with the chief priest.